 What time of day should you take a pregnancy test?

 Though you can take a pregnancy test at any time of day, they tend to be more accurate in the morning, according to a 2011 study published in the journal Clinica Chimica Acta.
-This is because at-home pregnancy tests detect the hormone human chorionic gonadotropin (hCG) in your urine, and unless you make frequent trips to the bathroom throughout the night, your pee is likely most concentrated first thing in the morning, before you start diluting it by drinking water or other fluids.
+This is because at-home pregnancy tests detect the hormone human chorionic gonadotropin (hCG) in your urine, and unless you make frequent trips to the bathroom throughout the night, your pee is likely most concentrated first thing in the morning, before you dilute it by drinking water or other fluids.

 When should you take a pregnancy test after missing a period?

 The best — and most accurate — time to take a pregnancy test is immediately after missing a period, because, as the U.S. Food and Drug Administration points out, this will help you avoid both false negatives and the false positives of what may be very early miscarriages.

 So why is taking a pregnancy test right after you’ve missed a period the best option?
 As the Mayo Clinic explains, once a fertilized egg is implanted in the uterine lining, the placenta starts to form, and your body begins to produce hCG, which enters your bloodstream and urine.
 When someone first becomes pregnant, their hCG levels are low, but they double every two to three days, meaning that the earlier you take a home pregnancy test, the more difficult it might be for it to detect hCG.